chaimleib/hebcalfmt/README.md

 you aren't limited to using preconfigured values.
 You have the power to parse them from environment variables of your choosing.

-You also can choose how to compute your zmanim, and which zmanim to display.
+You also can choose which zmanim to display, and even how to compute your zmanim.
+We provide `timeAtAngle`, `hourOffset` and `timeParseDuration` for this purpose.
-This is useful if you use a different opinion than hebcal's defaults, or if you simply want to switch your water sprinkler on after dark.
+These are useful if you use a different opinion than hebcal's defaults, or if you simply want to switch your water sprinkler on after dark.

 <details>